Michdo93/raspicam_node/README.md

 It should bring up a user interface like the one below.
 Paramaters can be dynamically adjusted via this interface.

 ![rqt_reconfigure](reconfigure_raspicam_node.png)

-## Troubleshooting
-1. Make sure that your user is in the `video` group by running `groups|grep video`.

-2. If you get an error saying: `Failed to create camera component`, make sure that the camera cable is properly seated on both ends, and that the cable is not missing any pins.

-3. If the publish rate of the image over the network is lower than expected, consider using a lower resolution to reduce the amount of bandwidth required.

 ## Node Information